zerotier/docs/docs/screenstreaming.md

 ---
-title: Screen Sharing with OBS over ZeroTier
+title: Video Streaming with OBS
 description: Use OBS to broadcast your screen over SMTP using a ZeroTier virtual network.
-tags: [tutorial, streaming]
+tags: [how-to, streaming, beginner]
 ---

 OBS (Open Broadcaster Software) isn’t just for live streaming or recording — it can also be used to broadcast your screen locally.
 When paired with ZeroTier, this becomes a powerful screen-sharing tool across secure networks at any distance.
 This is ideal to relay live footage, such as security cameras, across multiple networks.